goatchurchprime/godot-mqtt/README.md

 broker.
 To delete a retained message, publish an empty message to its topic.

 When a new connection is made to the broker, a **`lastwill`** topic and message can optionally be included.
-This message will be published automatically on disconnected.
+This message will be published automatically on disconnect.
 The lastwill message can also have its `retain` flag set.

 These two features can be combined to provide a connection status feature for a player instance